sraivante/finetune/README.md

 ```

 To stop the app, press <kbd>Ctrl</kbd>+<kbd>C</kbd> in the terminal where it's
 running.
-If you lost the terminal: `taskkill /F /IM streamlit.exe`.
+If you lost the terminal, run `stop.bat` from the project root — it
+finds whatever's listening on port 8501 and kills that PID (and any children).

 ---